hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

 - `tls.enabled` - Enable TLS by setting this value to `true`.
 - `tls.certfile` and `tls.keystore`- Enter the relative path and filenames for the TLS CA signed certificate and private key that were generated when the bootstrap admin for this CA was enrolled with the TLS CA. The signed certificate, `cert.pem`, was generated using the Fabric CA client and can be found under `fabric-ca-client/tls-ca/rcaadmin/msp/signcerts/cert.pem`.
 The private key is located under `fabric-ca-client/tls-ca/rcaadmin/msp/keystore`.
 The specified path name is relative to `FABRIC_CA_CLIENT_HOME` therefore if you are following the folder structure that is used throughout these instructions you can simply specify `tls/cert.pem` for the `tls.certfile` and `tls/key.pem` for the `tls.keystore` or you can specify the fully qualified path name.
 - `ca.name` - Give the organization CA a name by specifying a value in this parameter, for example `org1-ca`.
-- `csr.hosts` - Update this parameter to include this hostname and ip address where this server is running if it is different than what is already in the file.
+- `csr.hosts` - Typically this parameter should be the hostname and ip address where this server is running so that it can be injected into the TLS certificate Subject Alternative Name, however in this case the server will not generate its own TLS certificate (it was generated already from the TLS CA) and therefore no configuration is needed.
-- `operations.listenAddress:` - If there is another CA running on this host, then you need to update this parameter to use a different port.
 - `csr.ca.pathlength`: This field is used to limit CA certificate hierarchy.
 Setting this value to `1` for the root CA means the root CA can issue intermediate CA certificates, but these intermediate CAs cannot in turn issue other **CA** certificates.
 In other words the intermediate CA cannot enroll other intermediate CAs, but it can issue enrollment certificates for users.
 The default value is `1`.
 - `signing.profiles.ca.caconstraint.maxpathlen` - This field represents the maximum number of non-self-issued intermediate certificates that can follow this certificate in a certificate chain. **If this will be a parent server for an intermediate CA, and you want that intermediate CA to act as a parent CA for another intermediate CA, this root CA needs to set this value to greater than 0 in the configuration .yaml file.** See the instructions for the [signing](ca-config.html#signing) section.
 The default value is `0`.
-- `operations.listenAddress:` -  In the unlikely case that there is another node running on this host and port, then you need to update this parameter to use a different port.
+- `operations.listenAddress:` - If there is another CA running on this host, then you need to update this parameter to use a different port.

 ### Delete the CA server certificates